 5. Will you be able to title and license the vehicle?

 DO NOT — and I mean, DO NOT — buy a historic military vehicle that doesn’t have a clear title.
-Don’t accept a “bill of sale” or a promise to send you the title.
+Don’t accept a “bill of sale” or a promise to send you the title later.
 While many states have made it much easier to license historic military vehicles, all of them require that you have a title.

-It doesn’t matter how cheap, how exciting, or how historic a vehicle is, if you can’t title it, you will never be able to drive it on public roads.
+So, it doesn’t matter how cheap, how exciting, or how historic a vehicle is, if you can’t title it, you will never be able to drive it on public roads.
 It has become increasingly difficult to obtain a missing title in the last twenty years.

 So where did he go wrong with his Jeep?

 This brings me back to my buddy’s recent purchase.
 While he did have the cash, the space, and the interest to buy a Jeep, he didn’t have the basic knowledge.
-In a Jeep-fever search of Craigslist, he found a candidate priced within his budget, just one state away, being sold by a “former military policeman.”
+In a Jeep-fever search of Craigslist, he found a candidate priced within his budget, just one state away being sold by a “former military policeman.”
 He made contact and made the purchase.

 Why doesn’t it have an engine number that doesn’t start with “MD?”

 What happened to the body tag behind the passenger seat?

 When there is just “too much ‘splainin’ to do,” I refer to the vehicle as a “Ricky Ricardo” (you have to be old enough to have watched “I Love Lucy” to understand that reference!).
 And, boy, this Jeep required a lot of ‘splainin’, all of which was leading me to the conclusion that it wasn’t a military M38A1 at all, but rather, an early civilian CJ-5 that had been made to look like an “Army Jeep.”